guotong1988/code2text_LLM_text2code/README.md

 code construct text by permutation and combination

-the label is the method name that the text mean to map to.
+code construct label (method name and method's parameter)

 ## Step-2, pretrained-LLM-post-train

 ## Step-3, input-text-predict-code

-input the text and predict the method name and the method's parameter
+input the text and predict method name and method's parameter